raml-org/raml-spec/versions/raml-10/raml-10.md

 Any number of libraries can be applied by using the OPTIONAL **uses** node ONLY at the root of a ["master"] RAML or RAML fragment file.
 The value of the uses node is a map of key-value pairs.
 The keys are treated as library names, or namespaces, and the value MUST be the location of a RAML library file, usually an external RAML library fragment document.

 In the document that applies a library, the data types, resource types, traits, security schemes, and annotation types in the library become available from the document.
 The assets in the library are referenced from the document using dot notation as follows: concatenate the library name followed by a period ("."), and then the name of the data type, resource type, trait, security scheme, or annotation type.
 The library name defines a namespace for the library nodes within the context that the library is applied.
 Namespaces defined in a **uses** statement in a specific file are only consumable within that file and serve only to disambiguate the included libraries from each other.
-Therefore, any processor MUST not allow any composition of namespaces using "." across multiple libraries.
+Therefore, any processor MUST NOT allow any composition of namespaces using "." across multiple libraries.

 Using **uses** does NOT automatically import the remote library assets into the local file, but the local file can import those assets by referring to the assets from its contents.
 For example, a RAML type fragment file that uses a library of remote types can import one of those types by referring to it.
 The remote type is included as if it were defined locally within the RAML type fragment file.